Jonathan2021/dotfiles_ikigai/README.md

 ## the ultimate super user prompt :D
 {♥‿♥} For me whenever I become "su", i need to be made aware of how "mighty" my powers are, since i've done stupid stuff before. :D

+make use of the file `~/dotfiles_ikiga/etc/bash.bashrc` to get the below output. (of course the requirements should already be installed)

 ![](https://github.com/yedhink/dotfiles_ikigai/blob/master/dotfiles_su.gif)